beyondessential/tamanu-open/packages/mobile/README.md

 We use a modified version of semver.
 The major and minor act as usual, but the patch increments forever, rather than getting reset to 0 every minor bump.
 This gives us a monotonic "build number" we can use as the Google Play Store version.

 To bump the version, edit it in `package.json`, and remember to increment the patch monotonically no matter what other changes are made.
-Any minor bump should have an accompanying release of the sync server, with a matching bump to `SUPPORTED_CLIENT_VERSIONS`
+Any minor bump should have an accompanying release of the central server, with a matching bump to `SUPPORTED_CLIENT_VERSIONS`

 #### Internal distribution

 1. upload file in diawi.com
 2. share app with the team!

 #### Releasing

 App Center will build an apk and app bundle on every commit to dev and master.
 It is also connected directly to Google Play, making distribution easy _if_ you are releasing to all countries at once.